fethalen/fethalen/README.md

 <h2 align="center">Hi there, I'm Felicia. 🫶</h2>

 I'm a Research Software Engineer at ETH Zurich, passionate about reproducible research.
-I enjoy exploring different programming languages and applying them to my work.
+I enjoy learning different programming languages and applying them to my work.

 I hold a doctoral degree in Genome Science from the University of Göttingen.
 My academic background spans animal evolution and cardiovascular disease, but I now focus on software development for microbiome research.